Oberon’s gardens are amongst the nation’s most beautiful!

 Each Spring, the town is aglow with thousands of daffodils.
 The season of blooms sees Oberon and its surrounding villages celebrating with a number of open gardens and the Daffodil Dawdle.
 Make the time to visit some of our beautiful cool climate gardens, both large and small, and learn more from the gardeners who tend them.

-Open during Autumn and Spring, the garden is presented in a series of themed areas, through extensive use of hedging and timber and masonry trellises.
+Open during Spring, the garden is presented in a series of themed areas, through extensive use of hedging and timber and masonry trellises.
 Along with stunning water features throughout the garden, you will find a croquet lawn, garden chess, walk-through fernery, sunken garden, metal garden art, fireplace, fairy garden and terracing.

 Hillandale is a magnificent 2.5 hectare garden in an idyllic country setting with towering Rhododendrons, a woodland, and a natural spring creek lined by ancient tree ferns.
 There is a breathtaking double herbaceous border about 120 metres long filled with hundreds of rare and interesting perennials.
 There is also a beautiful stone based glass house.